 When looking at the basic philosophy of a diet plan, we’re concerned with both the how and why: what nutritional basis the plans are based upon, and how it works.

-- South Beach Diet is a high-protein diet, low-carbohydrate diet and low sugar plan that promises quick short term weight loss, but also lasting weight loss.
+- South Beach Diet is a high-protein diet with high-protein foods, low-carbohydrate diet and low sugar plan that promises quick short term weight loss, but also lasting weight loss.
 Fats are also paid special attention: while some weight loss plans group fats together, the South Beach diet emphasizes the addition of healthful, unsaturated fats and makes a point of incorporating nuts and seeds, olive oil and fatty fish (for non-vegetarians).
 Similar to Paleo, South Beach isn’t an intentionally low-fat diet.
-A key factor of the South Beach Diet is glycemic index (blood sugar), where you are supposed to avoid foods with higher indexes that may have a sharper impact on blood sugar levels.
+A key factor of the South Beach Diet is glycemic index (blood sugar / blood glucose), where you are supposed to avoid foods with higher indexes that may have a sharper impact on blood sugar levels.
 It consists of three phases, the first being the most restrictive in terms of carbohydrate consumption to optimize weight loss; in the second and third phases, you start adding fruits and whole grains back in (in addition to vegetables).
-Another part of the plan is including a sweet treat or dessert every day to keep your cravings at bay.
+Another part of the plan is including a sweet treat or dessert every day to keep your cravings at bay, in addition to fruits.
 It does promise a weight loss of up to ten pounds per week during the first phase–which well exceeds a recommended one to two pounds per week.
 Another key component?
 Eating every two to three hours to keep blood sugar levels stable.